michaelmeuli/immensekansasii/README.md

 ## Launching the pipeline

-For sciCORE the launching of the pipeline was defined in the run_IMMENSE.sh (or in the old version run_pipeline.sh respectively).
+For S3IT the launching of the pipeline was defined in the run_IMMENSE.sh (or in the old version run_pipeline.sh respectively).

 The general command to launch the pipeline is: